istio/istio.io/content/docs/concepts/security/index.md

 ### Identity provision

-Istio PKI, built on top of Istio Citadel, is responsible for securely provisioning strong workload identities to to every workload.
+The Istio PKI is built on top of Istio Citadel and securely provisions strong workload identities to every workload.
-The identities are in SPIFFE format, carried by X.509 certificates.
+Istio uses X.509 certificates to carry the identities in [SPIFFE](https://spiffe.io/) format.
 The PKI also automates the key & certificate rotation and revocation at scale.

 ### Service and user authentication